sdnewhop/grinder/README.md

 - :bulb: Searching for documents, security bulletins, public exploits and many more things based on detected by Grinder vulnerabilities and software

 ### Additional Modules
+:rocket: **Note #1:** You can run multiple Python scripts simultaneously per multiple hosts, so you can build your own chain of scripts and checks to get the most information from your hosts.
+Feel free to add your modules with PR or give us an idea with feature issue.

+:construction: **Note #2:** Multiple NSE scripts running task is still in WIP status.
+So, NSE scripts will be ran consistently, one after one.
+New NSE script engine for Grinder is comming up, stay tuned.

 #### DICOM Patient Info Getter
 **Location:** `py_scripts/dicom_getter/dicom_getter.py`
 **Description:** This module allows you to grab different patient information (including files) from medical servers